mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-stealth ship have failed their sensor checks but those with available Bandwidth can receive a sensor hand- off from the central ship.
+stealth ship have failed their sensor checks but those with available Bandwidth can receive a sensor hand-off from the central ship.
 The ship on the right has
 no available Bandwidth;
 therefore, it cannot receive